dotnet/docs/docs/standard/native-interop/best-practices.md

 ## Boolean parameters and fields

 Booleans are easy to mess up.
-The default marshalling for .NET is as the Windows type `BOOL`, where it's a 4-byte value.
+By default, a .NET `bool` is marshalled to a Windows `BOOL`, where it's a 4-byte value.
 However, the `_Bool`, and `bool` types in C and C++ are a *single* byte.
 This can lead to hard to track down bugs as half the return value will be discarded, which will only *potentially* change the result.
 For more for information on marshalling .NET `bool` values to C or C++ `bool` types, see the documentation on [customizing boolean field marshalling](customize-struct-marshalling#customizing-boolean-field-marshalling).

 ## GUIDs